“Forget everything. Know nothing. Step... “

 And so, Amir’s story now also arrives at the intersection point of all of our stories: July 4th, 2020.

-Amir is particularly excited tonight as his third book of poetry has just been accepted for publication by one of New Eden’s most respected publishing houses, and little-by-little he is making a name for himself in the worldwide gay-fiction writing community.
+Amir is particularly excited tonight as his third book of poetry has just been accepted for publication by one of New Eden’s most respected independent publishing houses, and little-by-little he is making a name for himself in the worldwide gay-fiction writing community.

 The COVID-19 lockdown over the past three months had passed by with little concern for Amir, although two of his close friends had lost relatives to the disease, and his lifelong companion, anxiety, had reared its ugly head once more as the infection and death rates had climbed precipitously all around him.
 Luckily, Amir now has many tools in his armamentarium for dealing with the troubling symptoms of his anxiety, and he joyfully extended his daily meditation practice to an hour each day during the lockdown period.